Tadahiro Takayama

 Tadahiro Takayama (高山 忠洋, Takayama Tadahiro) is a Japanese professional golfer.

+Career

 Takayama was born in Wakayama.
 He took up golf at eighteen, an unusually advanced age for a future professional, and turned pro three years later.
 He made his mark by winning the 2001 PGA Rookie Pro Tournament and has since won five times on the Japan Golf Tour.